darebgd/DareDoc/docs/source/PCs/ARM/index.rst

 Powered by Arm
 ==============

-This chapter contains product collaterals and OS downloads for the industrial PCs based on Arm Cortex platforms.
+This section contains product collaterals and OS downloads for the industrial PCs based on Arm Cortex platforms.
+Chipsee Product Naming Scheme allows for quick extraction of the key features from the product numbers direclty, so familiarize yourself with the :ref:`naming-rules-Arm` to make navigating through the repository much easier.

 .. rubric:: Products (by platform):